What Is a Colonoscopy?

 How it works

-- 4The doctor examines the colon lining on a video screen
+- 4The doctor looks at your colon on a video screen

-- 5If polyps are found, they can be removed right away (painlessly)
+- 5If growths (polyps) are found, they are removed right away — you won't feel it

-- 6The scope is withdrawn and you're taken to recovery
+- 6The tube is taken out and you go to the recovery room